KeyboardGecko/Ashes-hard-reset-animated-dialogs-mod/README.md

 - Animations for dialog portraits, similar to fallout 1 and 2.
 - Smooth transitions between dialog steps (no flickering).
 - Dialog audios are separated into channels 5 and 6 (previously CHAN_VOICE).
-- Idle animations (plays after current animation).
+- Idle animation that plays after current animation.
 - Fallback image: if there's no animations, the PANEL image from strife dialog is used.
 - Separate submenu in the game's main menu for fine-tuning.
 - Separate animation making tool.